Sparassis crispa (cauliflower fungus)

 Cauliflower fungus grows parasitically on the roots of conifers, and can be recognised by its distinctive, whitish to pale buff, much-lobed fruitbodies, which have been considered to resemble a cauliflower.

-Sparassis crispa (Image: Paul Cannon)
+Sparassis crispa (Photo: Paul Cannon)

-cauliflower fungus, wood cauliflower.
+cauliflower fungus, wood cauliflower

 Widespread and fairly common in Britain, and not considered of conservation concern there.
 Frequent in much of Europe but rarer in some areas, and rated as Vulnerable (VU) in the Red Book of Belarus.

 Parasitic on roots of conifers, especially pines, fruiting at the base of the trunk, or sometimes on old stumps, and causing a cubical brown rot.
-Mostly found on Pinus spp, but there are also British records of it growing on species of Cedrus

 A good edible species, though fruitbodies should be collected in good, fresh condition, thoroughly washed to remove dirt and grit from amongst the lobes, and well-cooked before eating.